Webs of Type P: Introduction

 \subsection{Background}

-This paper introduces type P web supercategories and shows they provide a combinatorial model of certain monoidal supercategories of representations of $\fp (n)$, where $\fp(n)$ is the type P Lie superalgebra defined over an algebraically closed field $\k$ of characteristic zero.
-The prefix ``super'' means objects have a $\Z/2\Z$-grading.
-For example, Lie superalgebras are the graded analogues of Lie algebras and supermodules are graded modules equipped with an action compatible with the $\Z /2\Z$-grading.
-The type P Lie superalgebra is one of the so-called strange families which appears in Kac's classification of the simple complex Lie superalgebras \cite{Kac}.
-It has no direct analogue in the ungraded world and its representation theory is still relatively mysterious.
-One reason for this is that many classical techniques used to study Lie algebras cannot be directly adapted to the study of $\fp(n)$.
-For instance, the center of its enveloping superalgebra is trivial, so the tools of central characters may not be used.
+This paper introduces certain diagrammatic supercategories via generators and relations.
+These supercategories provide a combinatorial model of certain monoidal supercategories of representations for the type P Lie superalgebra $\fp (n)$.
+The prefix ``super'' means there is a $\Z/2\Z$-grading and definitions include signs according to the grading.
+For example, a supercategory is a category enriched in the category of $\Z_2$-graded vector spaces, while a monoidal supercategory is additionally equipped with a monoidal structure satisfying a graded analogue of the interchange law.
+Recall that the type P Lie superalgebra is one of the so-called strange families which appears in Kac's classification of the simple complex Lie superalgebras \cite{Kac}.
+It has no direct analogue in the classical world and its representation theory is still relatively mysterious.
+One reason for this is that many classical techniques used to study Lie algebras cannot be directly adapted to the study of $\fp(n)$, e.g. its enveloping superalgebra has trivial center, so the tools of central characters cannot be used.